kfirufk/go-angular2-material-auth0-and-more/README.md

 # Tested

-this package was tested on a Mac Pro with OS X El Capitan 10.11.5, using nodejs 6.2.2 (installed with nvm) and go 1.7beta2.
+this package was tested on a macbook pro  with macOS Sierra, using nodejs 6.7.0 (installed with nvm) and go 1.7.1 installed with homebrew.

 if for some reason you encounter problems with different versions of node or go, please let me know.